asolace/Project-Euler/README.md

 https://projecteuler.net/archives

-Some problems needs outside knowledge.
-In such case I've included my favorite, easy understanding resources that can help. <br>
+Some problems needs outside knowledge.<br> In such cases I've included my favorite, easy understanding resources that can help. <br>
 Of course you can always Wikipedia for in-depth understanding

 ## Problems that may need understanding: